dotnet/dotnet-monitor/.github/actions/update-releases-json/end_of_support_discussion.template.md

 ## .NET Tool

-This will update the installation to most recent release of `dotnet monitor`:
+This will update the installation to the most recent release of `dotnet monitor`:

 ```
 dotnet tool update -g dotnet-monitor